 1. Get A Team Together

 The first thing you’ll want to do is get a solid response team together.
 The people you choose will depend on the nature of the violation.
 For instance, a smaller offense at a minor regional level might require a manager or two, whereas serious legal breaches might necessitate outside legal counsel and professional assistance.

 With the right team together, begin investigating the incident.
 Start with outlining exactly what happened in detail, and get as much information about the incident as possible.

 Once you have a clear picture of the event, start digging into why.
-You’ll want to get into root causes here to determine whether it was an isolated event or a result of deeper systemic issues.
+You’ll want to get into the root causes here to determine whether it was an isolated event or a result of deeper systemic issues.
 Getting to the bottom of why a compliance issue happened will help you take appropriate steps to prevent it later on.

-3. Resolve the issue
+3. Resolve The Issue